 A non-contact circuit tester.
-Always turn power OFF and check with a non-contact circuit tester before working on the water heater.
+Always disconnect power before working on the water heater.

-Figure 48 - ECO
+Figure 46 - ECO

 - A replacement ECO (see the repair parts list on back cover). - A business card to check the gap between the ECO and tank. - Tape and a permanent marker to mark the wires. - A flat blade and Phillips screwdriver.